 Shadowing innkeepers is a good strategy

-She’s also “shadowing” an MBBA-member innkeeper, learning on-the-job.
-Between shadowing and opening her own B&B, Kim plans to work as an “inn-sitter.”
-That is someone who is hired as an interim innkeeper,.stepping in for full-time innkeepers who encounter emergencies that require them elsewhere or who just need to get away.
+An innsitter is someone who is hired as an interim innkeeper, a term preferred by many because the job doesn’t include much sitting.
+Rather, it encompasses the myriad duties of someone who is stepping in for full-time innkeepers who encounter emergencies that require them elsewhere or who just need to get away.

 Her motto: “An interim innkeeper should work so the innkeeper can come home refreshed, renewed and with no worries.”